edge-servers/immunity-docs/developer/contributing.rst

 Contributing guidelines
 =======================

-We are glad and thankful that you want to contribute to OpenWISP.
+We are glad and thankful that you want to contribute to Immunity.

 Please read these guidelines carefully, it will help you and us to save precious time later.